Skip to main content

 Rogers Communications expanded its footprint significantly by acquiring Shaw Communications in April 2023.
 The combined entity now serves seven provinces, making it the largest provider in fixed broadband and pay-TV subscriptions, surpassing Bell Canada.
 Rogers and Shaw have extensively deployed DOCSIS 3.0 and 3.1 technologies across their hybrid fibre-coaxial (HFC) networks of comparable size, each covering just shy of 5 million homes as of July 2023.
 Rogers has further plans to implement DOCSIS 4.0 across its networks, and also provides FWA services leveraging its 5G infrastructure – targeting rural and other areas underserved by traditional broadband.

 Telus is the third largest broadband provider in Canada by market share, and the largest in Western Canada by the number of fixed network subscriptions, serving as the incumbent local exchange operator (ILEC) across British Columbia and Alberta.
-Telus has a growing fibre footprint, with 3.1 million fibre-to-the-home/building premsises passed as of July 2023 it is now substantially bigger than its legacy xDSL footprint.
+Telus has a growing fibre footprint, with around 3.1 million fibre-to-the-home/building premises passed as of July 2023 it is now substantially bigger than its legacy xDSL footprint.
 Telus maintains significant growth in terms of subscriptions added, and has further aims of expanding its “PureFibre” gigabit network.

 We have included Starlink, operated by SpaceX, in our comparison, as it is the most prominent pure satellite internet provider in Canada.
 Canada and the United States were the first markets to experience Starlink's satellite internet services, starting in January 2021.
 Despite its cost, Starlink has become an important provider in Canada, particularly in rural and remote areas that lack access to traditional fixed broadband.
 Starlink has been continuously expanding its satellite constellation, which, as of May 2024, had over 6,000 active satellites.